Cosign today. Help a student get approved.

 However, Parent PLUS Loans do require borrowers to undergo a credit check.
 PLUS Loans have fixed interest rates that are the same for all borrowers, regardless of your credit and income.
 Federal PLUS Loans have the highest interest rates of all federal loans; for loans issued between July 1, 2020, and July 1, 2021, the interest rate on PLUS Loans is 5.3%.
 And, PLUS Loans have a 4.236% disbursement fee.

-With a Parent PLUS Loan, you are the borrower — not your child.
+With a Parent PLUS Loan, you are the borrower of the student loan debt — not your child.
 That means you are solely responsible for making payments on the loan.

 Cosign private loans

 If you have a strong credit score, you and your child may qualify for a lower rate than you’d get with Parent PLUS Loans by working with private lenders.

 With Earnest, you can also borrow up to 100% of the school’s certified cost of attendance.
 We don’t charge origination, application, or disbursement fees, making cosigning a private student loan a potentially more cost-effective option than federal loans.

 At Earnest, you may also have more repayment options than you would with federal loans.
 Instead of the standard 10-year repayment plan you’d have with Parent PLUS Loans, you can choose a loan term as long as 15 years, giving you a more affordable monthly payment.

 Being a student loan cosigner for your child has several advantages:

 - You improve your child’s chances of getting a loan: Private lenders usually have a minimum income, debt-to-income ratio, and/or credit requirements.
 As a college student, your child is unlikely to meet those requirements on their own.
 By acting as a cosigner, you increase their odds of qualifying for a loan.